NMC-CRS/simulated-training-data-for-archaeological-site-detection/README.md

 Similarly, we tiled the annotation mask using the same grids.
 The resulting tiles were placed in target folders with names that reflected their size and the buffer size around the objects.
 For example, the 256x256 tiles from the map with 20m buffers around terraces were saved in a folder called **Target_20m_256** within the **Terrace_masks** subfolder of **CNN_input**.

 #### Train a model
-This step relies mainly on the `maskrcnn_main_script.py` script, which calls the other MaskRCNN scripts.
+This step relies mainly on the `maskrcnn_main_script.py` script, which calls the other Mask R-CNN scripts.

 In general, `maskrcnn_main_script.py` calls `calc_mask_perc.py` to determine which mask tiles overlap with at least one object (i.e., which tile has some pixels with value > 0).
 This part allows setting a pre-processing threshold which is used to ignore any mask tile with less positive pixels than that threshold.
 This prevents training on tiles that have only very small fractions of the object to detect.
 This defines a list of tiles that will be used in the training/validation/testing of the model.
 Tiles without object are completely ignored in this step.